 Symmetric encryption — With symmetric encryption, the same key is used to encrypt and decrypt data.
 It works extremely quickly to protect large amounts of data.
 This is great for encrypting files at rest.
 An example of symmetric encryption is AES encryption(new window).

 Asymmetric encryption — Asymmetric encryption (also known as public-key encryption) uses two different keys to encrypt and decrypt data: a public key and a private key.
 The public key is widely available, but its corresponding private key is only known to the person meant to decrypt the data.
 This makes it possible to securely encrypt data in transit, but this kind of encryption is much slower.
-An example of asymmetric encryption is elliptic-curve cryptography.
+An example of asymmetric encryption is elliptic-curve cryptography(new window).

 If you’re interested in the math behind these different types of encryption, check out this explainer(new window).